On this page

 About Jalisco

 Jalisco is one of Mexico's most captivating states, stretching from the Pacific coastline to highland valleys and volcanic landscapes.
-It is the birthplace of tequila, mariachi, and charrerΓa (Mexican rodeo), making it the cultural soul of the country.
+It is the birthplace of tequila, mariachi, and charrería (Mexican rodeo), making it the cultural soul of the country.
 Guadalajara, the state capital and Mexico's second-largest city, dazzles with baroque architecture, world-class cuisine, and a thriving arts scene.
 Puerto Vallarta on the Pacific coast offers stunning beaches, jungle-clad mountains, and a lively waterfront.

-Capital: Guadalajara
+- Guadalajara

-Population: 8.3 million
+- 8.3 million

-Languages: Spanish, Nahuatl, Wixaritari (Huichol)
+- Spanish, Nahuatl, Wixaritari (Huichol)

-Currency: Mexican Peso
+- Mexican Peso

-Time Zone: America/Mexico_City (CST, UTC-6; CDT UTC-5 in summer)
+- America/Mexico_City (CST, UTC-6; CDT UTC-5 in summer)

-Explore Jalisco by Topic
+Explore Jalisco by topic

-Best Places to Visit in Jalisco
+Best places to visit in Jalisco

 Los Muertos Beach